-All sophomores are required to enroll in this two-hour lab course which will be taught in the fall at the University of Delaware.
-Prerequisites: sophomore status in AFS 250.
+This course continues to build on the information covered in AFS 250.
 All sophomores are required to enroll in this two-hour lab course which will be taught in the spring at the University of Delaware.
-Prerequisites: AFS 250 and sophomore
+Prerequisites: AFS 250 and sophomore status